 Who invented cloud computing?

+Cloud computing is a complex platform involving myriad different technologies.
 Cloud services rely on several core components, which makes ascribing authorship to a single individual or entity impossible.
-See the various technologies and their originators in the table below.
+See the various technologies and their originators in the following table:

 The beauty of Telescript is that now, instead of just having a device to program, we now have the entire Cloud out there, where a single program can go and travel to many different sources of information and create sort of a virtual service.

 The term cloud came into widespread use in 2006 when Amazon launched AWS with the Elastic Compute Cloud (EC2) service.

 The precursors to cloud computing include time-sharing, ASPs and consumer information services, such as CompuServe and AOL.
 They show that the impetus for remote services, whether delivered over the internet or a dial-up line, was the need for applications and data that couldn't easily -- if at all -- be provided locally.
 Although virtual machines were long part of mainframe systems, early time-sharing uses centered on application processing.

 By the late 1990s, ASPs were common, and the Oracle brain trust extended the idea to multi-tenant SaaS applications, leading Benioff to leave and found Salesforce while Goldberg stayed on at Oracle and started NetSuite.
 Complicated enterprise software -- such as enterprise resource planning (ERP), customer relationship management (CRM) and financial systems -- are ideal candidates for SaaS due to the cost of the required infrastructure and expertise needed to operate them.